ricokahler/flair/README.md

 Theming in `react-style-system` is implemented as one object that will be available to all your components in the app.
 You can use this object to store values to make your app's styles consistent.
 We recommend referring to [`material-ui`'s theme object](https://material-ui.com/customization/default-theme/#default-theme) for idea on how to define your own theme's shape.

 Wrap your App in a `ThemeProvider` and give that `ThemeProvider` a theme object.
-That `theme` object will be available for use in all your components.
-See the [provider installation](#provider-installation) for more info.

 After your wrap in a theme provider, you can access the theme via the args in `createStyles`: